kk-spartans/scholars-cup/01 - Introductory Questions/03 - Predicting 2045 for students today/The Differences Between 2005 and Now.md

 - We rented DVDs from Blockbuster like it was convenient.
 Netflix mailed DVDs and instant streaming was science fiction.

-- Social plans required advance notice because texting cost money per message and we wrote "r u goin 2 the party 2nite?" to save characters.
+- Social plans required advance notice because texting cost money per message and we wrote "r u going 2 the party 2nite?" to save characters.